ceri-num/uv-larm/challenge/challenge-2.md

-# Mapping an Medium Environment
+# Mapping a Medium Environment

 The goal of the challenge is to demonstrate the capability the robot has to map an environment and to retrieve spécific objects on it.